 7. Avoid Impulse Buying

-Have you ever bought something you thought you couldn’t live without only to discover a few days or weeks later that you not only don’t need it but you don’t even like it?
-Been there and then been there a few more times after the first time.
+Have you ever bought something you thought you couldn’t live without, only to discover a few days or weeks later that you not only don’t need it but you don’t even like it?
+I been there and then been there a few more times after the first time.
 Before you buy something, especially if it is a high-cost item, think about it for a time.
 Shop around and explore your options, and when you decide on what you want, think about it for a day or two longer.
 Don’t be surprised when you find yourself saying, no thanks!